ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 5.  processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller
 6.  processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child

+Data used for test purposes must still comply with all applicable GDPR constraints.

 ### Ensuring test data is GDPR compliant

+If you are intending to seek a special exception for using live data, or if you have anonymised the data but still want to have a satisfactory level of Daat Privacy consideration, the follow points will help.
+Ensure that your test model has:

--   Well-defined documentation of personal data information in all test environments
+-   Well-defined documentation of personal data information in all test environments.
--   Effective data discovery to understand and unearth sensitive data information
+-   Effective data discovery to understand and unearth sensitive data information.
--   Implementing the test data management process for the entire data life cycle that includes profiling, sub setting, masking, provisioning and archiving data in test environments
+-   Implemented a test data management process for the entire data life cycle that includes profiling, sub setting, masking, provisioning and archiving data in test environments.
--   Ensuring an irreversible “on-the-fly” data masking process on production data to a centralized repository
+-   An irreversible 'on-the-fly' data masking process for production data within a repository.
--   Permission and alerts in place for data exports and access outside the region, as this is restricted
+-   Permission and alerts in place for data exports and access outside the region, as this is restricted.
--   Prevent access to personal data from unauthorized access points
+-   Controls to prevent access to personal data from unauthorised access points, devices, or locations.

 ## If testing is to go ahead

 ### Developer access

 In a normal working environment, developers working on an application, platform or service would be segregated away from access to live/production data.
 They would never be able to see or manipulate this data.
-The use of live data for test purposes would potentially negate these controls.
+The use of live data for test purposes would potentially negate or bypass these controls.

-Also, developer roles are often specified as not requiring SC clearance of above.
+Also, developer roles are often specified as not requiring [SC clearance or above](minimum-user-clearance-requirements-guide.md).
 This applies also to external \(3rd party\) software suppliers generating bespoke applications or services.
-The assumption is that the developers do not ever have access to live data.
+The expectation is that the developers do not ever have access to live data.

-The use of live data for testing may mean that the clearance levels for developers on a given project would need review.
+The use of live data for testing may mean that the clearance levels for developers on a given project would need to be reviewed.

 ### Preparing for tests